Kelowna’s Wineries: A Complete Guide to the Traditional & Unique Wine Experiences

 Other Useful Info

 Reserve your tasting or grab a bottle and sit on their cozy patio.
-Food trucks have been known to set up shop.
 Keep an eye out for events.

 13. The View

-The View winery offers no view at all really, however, it was their intention.
-As they changed a portion of their land from orchard to vineyard they had big plans to offer a view from the tasting room on top of their 1928 packing house.
-However, due to logistics and physics the tasting room is located on the bottom floor – but what a handsome vintage tasting room it is!
-Along with wine tasting you can also try their ciders.
+The View winery offers no view at all, really; however, it was their intention.
+As they changed a portion of their land from orchard to vineyard, they had big plans to offer a view from the tasting room on top of their 1928 packing house.
+Due to logistics and physics, the tasting room is located on the bottom floor – but what a handsome vintage tasting room it is!
+Along with wine tasting, you can also try their excellent and widely celebrated ciders.

-The wine steward may tell the tale of how live Pinotage South African vines ended up being planted in Canada.
+The wine steward may tell the tale of how live Pinotage vines from South Africa ended up being planted in Canada.

 The View ↗